pj-simpson/PyCompanyData/README.md

 ## Contributing

-See disclaimer for context, but guidelines will be coming soon
+See disclaimer for context.

 ## Docs

-Aim is improve documentation asap.
+The aim is improve documentation ASAP.
 For the time being, if you wish to see whats currently possible with PyCompanyData, you can view the methods in *src/pycodat/clients/platform_client* and *src/pycodat/clients/accounting_client*.
-We have implemented 'GET' methods only on a subset of the endpoints to manage the Codat Platform as well as the Accounting API.
+We have implemented 'GET' methods only on the endpoints to manage the Codat Platform as well as a subset of the Accounting API.
+If you would like something adding, just raise an issue!